AlibabaCloudDocs/ecs/intl.en-US/Images/Custom image/Import images/Install cloud-init.md

 # Install cloud-init

-To ensure that the ECS instance running an image can initialize configurations, we recommend that you install cloud-init on the server when you create a custom Linux image.
+To ensure that the ECS instance running a custom image can initialize the configurations, we recommend that you install cloud-init on the source server when you create the custom Linux image.
 This topic describes how to install Alibaba Cloud cloud-init and the native cloud-init.

-cloud-init is open source software used by cloud platforms to initialize Linux virtual machines.
+cloud-init is open-source software used by cloud platforms to initialize Linux virtual machines.
 All major public cloud platforms such as Alibaba Cloud, Amazon Web Services \(AWS\), Microsoft Azure, and OpenStack support cloud-init.
-Alibaba Cloud cloud-init initializes the configurations of instances during their startup and executes user data scripts.
-These configurations include NTP, software sources, hostname, and SSH key pairs.
+Alibaba Cloud cloud-init initializes the configurations of instances when the system is starting up and executes user data scripts.
+These configurations include NTP, software repositories, hostnames, and SSH key pairs.
 For more information, visit [cloud-init Documentation](http://cloudinit.readthedocs.io/).

 By default, cloud-init is installed for all Alibaba Cloud public images.
 To ensure that instances created from custom images can automatically initialize system configurations, we recommend that you install Alibaba Cloud cloud-init on your Linux server in the following scenarios:

--   Linux servers that will be migrated to the cloud but are not installed with cloud-init.
+-   Linux servers will be migrated to the cloud but are not installed with cloud-init.

     **Note:** Proceed with caution when you install Alibaba Cloud cloud-init on servers that you do not plan to migrate to the cloud.

--   Linux servers that are installed with cloud-init of versions earlier than 0.7.9.
+-   Linux servers are installed with cloud-init of versions earlier than 0.7.9.
--   Alibaba Cloud ECS instances that are not installed with cloud-init.
+-   Alibaba Cloud ECS instances are not installed with cloud-init.

 ## Description

 Different cloud platforms may use different versions of cloud-init.
-Select the appropriate version and configure it with the appropriate data source \(datasource\).
+Select an appropriate version and configure it with the appropriate data source \(datasource\).
 The latest version of Alibaba Cloud cloud-init is 19.1.2, and the data source is `Aliyun`.

-**Note:** After cloud-init is installed, it automatically starts during the system startup.
+**Note:** After cloud-init is installed, it automatically runs on system startup.
 If the installed version of cloud-init is not compatible with the operating system of the server or the data source is not configured properly, cloud-init may not run normally and the instance may start slowly or even fail to start the next time you restart the instance.
 Therefore, you must select a later version of cloud-init and an appropriate data source such as `Aliyun`.

 When you use cloud-init, take note of the following differences among different versions:

--   0.7.6a: the initial version of Alibaba Cloud cloud-init, which depends on python2.7 for the Python environment.
+-   0.7.6a: the initial version of Alibaba Cloud cloud-init, which depends on Python 2.7 for the Python environment.
 Some early public images still use cloud-init 0.7.6a.
+If you need to install cloud-init 0.7.6a for your images, see the [\(Optional\) Install Alibaba Cloud cloud-init 0.7.6a15](#section_bn5_s01_qv9) section.

-    **Note:** The Python community no longer provides technical support for python2.7.
-Therefore, we recommend that you use later versions of cloud-init to avoid potential risks associated with the dependency library.
+    **Note:** The Python community no longer provides technical support for Python 2.7.
+Therefore, we recommend that you use later versions of cloud-init to avoid potential risks associated with dependency libraries.

--   0.7.9 and earlier: initial versions of the native cloud-init, which are not applicable to initialize ECS instances and must be upgraded.
+-   0.7.9 and earlier: initial versions of the native cloud-init, which are not applicable to initializing ECS instances and must be upgraded.
 -   18: cloud-init 18 and later automatically initialize network configurations.
 The code for network configuration is `BOOTPROTO=dhcp DEVICE=eth0 ONBOOT=yes STARTMODE=auto TYPE=Ethernet USERCTL=no`.
-If you want to customize network configurations after you install cloud-init, see the [\(Optional\) Customize network configuration](#section_v23_ilz_0cn) section in this topic.
+If you want to customize network configurations after you install cloud-init, see the [\(Optional\) Customize network configuration](#section_v23_ilz_0cn) section.
--   19.1: Alibaba Cloud public images are upgrading to be installed with cloud-init 19.1, which depends on python3.6 for the Python environment.
+-   19.1: Alibaba Cloud public images are upgrading to be installed with cloud-init 19.1, which depends on Python 3.6 for the Python environment.

 ## Check the cloud-init version